MartinFinkenflugel/ClearMap2Documentation/Source/cellmap.rst

 This part of the pipeline allows to measure various expression levels and intensities given the cell centers or shape.
-Different methods can be used to calculate the intensity in an extened cell shape (e..g max, min, mean etc.).
+Different methods can be used to calculate the intensity in an extended cell shape (e..g max, min, mean etc.).